Executive Director | firstname.lastname@example.org

 Mikveh and Education Director | email@example.com

 Lisa has been involved with Mayyim Hayyim since its opening in May 2004.
-She began her work with Mayyim Hayyim as one of the first cohort of volunteer Mikveh Guides.
-From 2005 – 2014 Lisa directed the Paula Brody & Family Education Center, developing and teaching curricula for all ages and interest levels for more than 100 programs annually.
+She began her work with Mayyim Hayyim in the first cohort of volunteer Mikveh Guides.
+From 2005 – 2014, Lisa directed the Paula Brody & Family Education Center, developing and teaching curricula for all ages and interest levels for more than 100 programs annually.
 In 2014, Lisa took on oversight of the Mikveh Center as well; she is responsible for all aspects of guests’ immersion experience as well as the cadre of volunteer Mikveh Guides.
-As Mayyim Hayyim’s longest tenured staff member, Lisa is proud to have been a part of the growth of Mayyim Hayyim, from start up to flourishing organization.
+As Mayyim Hayyim’s longest tenured staff member, Lisa is proud to have been a part of the growth of Mayyim Hayyim from start up to flourishing organization.
 Lisa’s prior work experience included more than two decades in advertising in New York and Boston; she is also a certified birth doula – a professionally trained labor and childbirth support person.
 Lisa and her family live in Newton, MA and are active members of Temple Shalom of Newton.

 Associate Director of Education | firstname.lastname@example.org

-first discovered Mayyim Hayyim as a Hillel professional when she brought a group of college students on a field trip to learn about mikveh and ritual innovation.
+Rachel first discovered Mayyim Hayyim as a Hillel professional when she brought a group of college students on a field trip to learn about mikveh and ritual innovation.
 Rachel grew up in New York and Maryland, and has an extensive background in the Jewish communal field.
 She has worked at a range of organizations including education centers, museums, and synagogues.
 Most recently, she was the Senior Engagement Associate at Brown RISD Hillel in Providence, RI, where she also served on the board of (401)j, a young adult initiative.
-Rachel holds dual Master's degrees from Brandeis University’s Hornstein Program in Jewish Professional Leadership and Near Eastern & Judaic Studies and a BA in History and Jewish Studies from Vassar College.
+Rachel holds dual master’s degrees from Brandeis University’s Hornstein Program in Jewish Professional Leadership and Near Eastern & Judaic Studies and a BA in History and Jewish Studies from Vassar College.
 During her time at Hornstein, Rachel completed her fieldwork through an internship at Mayyim Hayyim and co-chaired the Hornstein Gender Initiative.
-She has also studied at the Pardes Institute of Jewish Studies in Jerusalem, the Shalom Hartman Institute and at Hebrew College.
-Rachel lives in Somerville with her partner, Nate.
+She has also studied at the Pardes Institute of Jewish Studies in Jerusalem, the Shalom Hartman Institute, and at Hebrew College.
+Rachel lives in Newton with her husband, Nate.

 Administrative and Marketing Assistant | email@example.com